 The golden age of cinema is surprisingly dark.
 From 1941 to 1959, American audiences were captivated by melodramas about hard-boiled detectives, dangerous dames, and pulpy mysteries with literary origins.
-It’s a style that would later be knows as film noir.
-Many of the movies in that classic film noir era inspired cinema for decades to come.
-In recognition of that, we’ve compiled a list of the best film noir movies of all time — not only from a critical perspective, but also by their influence to the genre and beyond.
+It’s a style that would later be known as film noir.
+Many of the movies in that classic film noir era-inspired cinema for decades to come.
+In recognition of that, we’ve compiled a list of the best film noir movies of all time — not only from a critical perspective but also by their influence on the genre and beyond.

 FILM NOIR DEFINITION

 Film noir is a style or genre of films made in Hollywood in the '40s and '50s that have stylistic and thematic similarities.
 Specifically, tales of crime and moral ambiguity shot in black & white with high contrast lighting (bright lights and deep black shadows).